neonredwood/redtun/README.md

 **NOTE**: The server can be started without setting `REDTUN_API_KEY` which is _NOT RECOMMENDED_ because this leaves the tunnel server open to the internet without authentication.
 This functionality is for testing purposes only and may be removed in future versions.

+### Deployment on GKE/Kubernetes

+Take a look at the the guide, [how to deploy redtun self-hosted development proxy on GKE](https://www.neonredwood.com/blog/how-to-self-hosted-development-proxy-server).

 ### Run the Client